linuxcaffe/tw-themes-config/README.md

 # tw-themes
-16color and 256color, light and dark heme files for taskwarrior
+_16color and 256color, light and dark theme files for taskwarrior_